Announcing the 2021 SPAA Award Winners

 Gail Daniels SPAA Staff Award:

-Madelene Perez (MPA’09), associate dean for finance and administration, for outstanding service to our students, faculty, and the greater SPAA community.
-(The award is named for Gail Daniels who served Rutgers SPAA for over 43 years within academic and student services.)
+Madelene Perez (MPA’09), associate dean for finance and administration, to recognize a SPAA staff member who displays outstanding service to students, faculty, and the greater SPAA community.
+(The award is named for Gail Daniels who served Rutgers SPAA as an administrative staff member for over 43 years within academic and student services.)

 Distinguished Alumni Award for Academic Excellence: